Criminal Appeal Law

 - We meet with you and jointly develop a strategy for the appeal.
 As experienced criminal appeal lawyers, we almost always identify at least one appellate issue.
 It’s pretty rare that a case that every single motion was decided correctly and that the case was tried perfectly.

 - Finally, we write a convincing legal argument (called a “brief”), explaining why you were wrongfully convicted or why you are entitled to other relief.
 The client always has final say on what is filed in court.

-- After the Commonwealth files its brief we then “argue” your appeal to a panel of appellate court judges in Boston.
+- After the Commonwealth files its brief we then “argue” your criminal appeal to a panel of appellate court judges in Boston.

 With Your Criminal Appeal.

 What’s a Post-Conviction Motion?

 A post-conviction motion is typically a Rule 30 Motion for New Trial, or a Rule 29 Motion to Revise and Revoke.
 In a motion for new trial, a defendant is going back to the trial judge to ask for a new trial (or to withdraw a guilty plea) in the interests of justice.

 In a Motion to Revise and Revoke, a defendant is just asking the judge to change the sentence.